just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Coin-Flip-Experiment-optional.rst

     and record the number of heads and tails.
 Their ratio should come out 50:50.
       But you have to do <i>a lot</i> of flips.
     </p>
-    <p>So, to test our hypothesis about App Inventor’s random integer block, we
+    <p>So, to test our <span class="hover vocab yui-wk-div" data-id='hypothesis'>hypothesis</span> about App Inventor’s random integer block, we
     have to perform a simulated “coin flip” lots of times.
 To help with this, we will use the <i>Coin Flip Experiment</i> app, which will let us repeatedly “flip” a coin.
     The app uses an algorithm that uses the random integer block.
-If the random integer block is a good approximation of randomness, we would expect that when it is used to model the process of flipping a coin, it would make the odds of getting a “Heads” or “Tails” 50:50.
+If the random integer block is a good approximation of randomness, we would expect that when it is used to <span class="hover vocab yui-wk-div" data-id='model'>model</span> the process of flipping a coin, it would make the odds of getting a “Heads” or “Tails” 50:50.
     </p>
-    <p>For our hypothesis to be true, the ratio between “Heads” and “Tails” in the app
+    <p>For our <span class="hover vocab yui-wk-div" data-id='hypothesis'>hypothesis</span> to be true, the ratio between “Heads” and “Tails” in the app
     should approximate 50:50 as the number of trials gets large.
 The more trials we perform, the closer our ratio should be to 50:50.
     </p>
-    <p>If the ratio does approach 50:50, that would validate our hypothesis.
+    <p>If the ratio does approach 50:50, that would validate our <span class="hover vocab yui-wk-div" data-id='hypothesis'>hypothesis</span>.
-    If it does not, that would prove that our hypothesis is invalid.
+    If it does not, that would prove that our <span class="hover vocab yui-wk-div" data-id='hypothesis'>hypothesis</span> is invalid.
     </p>
     <h3>Download and Install the App</h3>